Mercer Island Transit Interchange

 Please reply: How are you overlaying "MI freeway access to WB I-90" with the Sound Transit station area planning?
 80th & NMW are the access routes for many vehicles on the morning route to Seattle since the Island Crest on-ramp went away for most vehicles, requiring us to route through downtown.
 Please consider which route you will encourage south & central MI residents to use to access WB I-90 (in light of transit interchange planning).
 A planned route to minimize friction on that route will decrease stops/starts/idling & emissions.

-teampoor asked almost 3 years agoThank you for your question and comments.
+teampoor asked over 5 years agoThank you for your question and comments.
 Yes, the City has evaluated the impacts to a number of intersections in Sound Transit station planning area, especially in accessing westbound I-90 following the closure of the center roadway in June 2017.
 Staff continue to monitor traffic patterns to ensure safe access through and around the Town Center.
 Currently, the most direct route for south and central Islanders to access westbound I-90 is along North Mercer Way.
 If conditions change along this route due to congestion at intersections, operational changes (such as signal timing) can be made to reduce delays and idling.
 Other solutions, if necessary, may require capital dollars and would be evaluated and proposed in future capital improvement programs.

 -